theweboftrust/wot.id/README.md

 # Human Identity on the Web of Trust

 wot.id is a digital identity and communication platform that stricly implements the principles of self-sovereign-identity.
-Built on IOTA's advanced distributed ledger technology, it is open to all digital actors, but enables secure, private, and fully decentralized identity management and peer-to-peer interaction.
+Built on IOTA's advanced distributed ledger technology, it is open to all digital actors, but enables secure, private, and fully decentralized identity management and peer-to-peer interaction for humans.
 It does so with instantanous speed, maximum reliablitiy and zero fees.

 It is based on the following principles: